Here are some troubleshooting tips for custom instrumentation with New Relic's Java agent.

 You can use New Relic's UI to define instrumentation rules with the Custom Instrumentation Editor, or edit your XML file via your Java app's Settings.

-Java apps only: To edit your XML file directly from the New Relic UI: Go to one.newrelic.com > APM > (select a Java app) > Settings > Live Instrumentation.
+Java apps only: To edit your XML file directly from the New Relic UI: Go to one.newrelic.com > All capabilities > APM & services > (select a Java app) > Settings > Live Instrumentation.
 From here you can:

 - Download a sample XML file.